-Impact Management Actions Implementati ion Monitoring Responsible person Method of implementation Timeframe fo Responsible person Frequency Evidence of compliance No interference with livestock must occur without the landowner's written consent and with the landowner or a person representing the landowner being present; The breeding sites of raptors and other wild birds species must be taken into consideration during the planning of the development programme; Breeding sites must be kept intact and disturbance to breeding birds must be avoided.
-Special care must be taken where nestlings or fledglings are present; Special recommendations of the avian specialist must be adhered to at all times to prevent unnecessary disturbance of birds; No poaching must be tolerated under any circumstances.
-Compliance with EMPR / Method Statements Duration of the construction phase ECO / ESA Daily Monthly Environment al Control Reports
+Lucy and AA are are and A allows lean la ea a e le l' AA - mil - min - Impact Management Actions Implementati on Monitoring Monitoring Responsible Method of Timeframe for Responsible Frequency Evidence of person implementation implementation person , , compliance - No interference with livestock must occur without the EPC Compliance with Duration of the ECO / ESA Daily Monthly landowner's written consent and with the landowner or Contractor EMPR / Method construction Environment a person representing the landowner being present; Statements phase al Control - The breeding sites of raptors and other wild birds species Reports must be taken into consideration during the planning of the development programme; - Breeding sites must be kept intact and disturbance to breeding birds must be avoided.
+Special care must be taken where nestlings or fledglings are present; - Special recommendations of the avian specialist must be adhered to at all times to prevent unnecessary disturbance of birds; - No poaching must be tolerated under any circumstances.